macmanes/MacManes_Lab_Notebook/Matt/General Code/Traditional_RNA-seq_Review.md

 General Comments:

-- Overall, given the limitations of the design, I can see absolutely no benefit to the 3' procedure as described.
+- I worry that the 3' procedure as described is of limited value, at least as it is described here.
 It performs worse in many of the evaluated metrics (contigs length, %annotated, mapping, expression quantitation, etc).
-While it resulted in more DE genes, these are very likely to be false positives.
+While it resulted in more DE genes, until the authors can demonstrate that these DE genes are not false positives, most readers, including myself will be very suspicious.

 - The code need to be made available.
 This includes all of the in-house scripts.
 Available from the author is generally not sufficient.
 Many free repositories for this information exist (e.g. GitHub).
 Methods sections should be detailed enough to allow the reader to replicate your experiment.
 When these types of scripts are used and not presented you violate one of the most basic principles of scientific publishing.